Canada PR Card Processing After Landing: What to Expect

 Renewing Your PR Card

-PR cards issued to new permanent residents are valid for five years.
+PR cards issued to new permanent residents are generally valid for five years.
 Renewal requires you to demonstrate that you have met the residency obligation: being physically present in Canada for at least 730 days in any five-year period.
-Nigerian PR holders who travel frequently to Nigeria should track their days outside Canada carefully — falling below the 730-day threshold when your PR card expires creates a problem that can complicate renewal or even threaten your PR status.
+Nigerian PR holders who travel frequently to Nigeria should track their days outside Canada carefully — falling below the 730-day threshold can trigger a residency review.
+An expired PR card by itself does not end your permanent-resident status.

 Receiving your PR card is one of the final steps in a process that began months or years earlier with WES evaluations and IELTS sittings in Nigeria.
 If you are still in the preparation stage, the Nigeria to Canada Express Entry Guide covers the full timeline from initial documentation through the post-landing steps, including how to prepare for the port of entry landing interview and what to bring in your carry-on luggage.